EQUINIMITY PROJECT, Tucson, AZ

 Workshop at Satori School for the 8th graders that included a sharing of “LOOK!”, followed by a Q&A discussion session and a movement workshop.
 Students developed their own “LOOK!” statements with accompanying movement.
 Company members then helped students work together to create their own “LOOK!” choreography.

-This project was made possible in part by The Arts Foundation for Tucson and Southern Arizona stART Cultural Development Grant.
+This project made possible in part with funding by The Arts Foundation for Tucson and Southern Arizona’s stART Cultural Development Grant and Mettler Studios, Inc.

 SISTER JOSE WOMEN’S CENTER, Tucson, AZ